All Episodes

 They got Breston, they got Bolden, and they got Fitzgerald.

-Uh that is the that's a triple triangle with Larry Fitzgerald being at the apex.
+And therefore those down there and Leo Linda, that's a triple triangle with Larry Fitzgerald being at the Apex.

-So these three guys can't gonna put so much pressure on that secondary that if they got play action passes, Rush, they're gonna have a real bad day.
+So these three guys are going to put so much pressure on that secondary that if they got play action passes, Rush, they're going to have a real bad day.

 And it may be even embarrassing, as a matter of fact.

-Ladies and gentlemen, I remind you, he's talking about a nine and seven football team here.
+Ladies and gentlemen, I remind you, he's talking about a 9-7 football team here.

 Arizona Cardinals.